rflandau/gwcli/README.md

 # gwcli

-A redesigned Gravwell client for terminal, supporting both TUI-served interactivity and non-interactive script calls.
+A redesigned Gravwell client for the terminal, supporting both TUI-served interactivity and non-interactive script calls.

 # Usage

-`./gwcli -u USERNAME -p PASSWORD`
+`./gwcli`

 The CLI can be used interactively or as a script tool.

-Calling an action directly (ex: `./gwcli -u USERNAME -p PASSWORD query tag=gravwell`) will invoke the action and return the results.
+Calling an action directly (ex: `./gwcli query tag=gravwell`) will invoke the action and return the results.

-Calling gwcli bare or from a menu (ex: `./gwlic -u USERNAME -p PASSWORD tools macros`) will start an interactive prompt at that directory (unless `--no-interactive` is given, in which case it will fail out).
+Calling gwcli bare or from a menu (ex: `./gwcli tools macros`) will start an interactive prompt at that directory (unless `--no-interactive` is given, in which case it will display help).

-Check `-h` for full details on flags and commands.
+Attach `-h` to any command for full details on flags and commands.

-## Special Keys
+## Login

-In interactive mode, certain keys have special functionality.

-CTRL+C (SIGINT) is caught and will return the user to the main prompt (if an action is running) or exit the prompt.

-ESC will do the former and nothing otherwise.
+gwcli automatically logs in via token once one has been created.
+Use `-u USER -p PASS` the first call to generate the token automatically, then `./gwcli` can be invoked without.

 # Design